 For children to inherit from you under the laws of intestacy, the state of Ohio must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

-This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.
+This can be a tricky area of the law, so if you have questions, get help from an experienced attorney.

 If you die without a will and don't have any family, your property will "escheat" into the state's coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
 For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the descendants of a spouse who dies before you do.
 (See Ohio Rev. Code § 2105.06.)